-How valuable is sales training in small business sales success?
+How valuable is sales training for a Hispanic business’ sales success?

 1. Relationship is still critical when you are trying to make a purchase decision.